codepath/android_guides/Google-Maps-API-v2-Usage.md

 ### Falling Pin Animation

-To implement falling pin animation, add marker to the desired position in map and then call this function with that marker.
+To implement the falling pin animation, add a marker to the desired position in map and then call this function with that marker.
+This function uses a `Handler` to animate the marker over time by [setting the anchor](https://developer.android.com/reference/com/google/android/gms/maps/model/Marker.html#setAnchor\(float, float\)).

 ```java
     private void dropPinEffect(final Marker marker) {